 Loaves of Love

 Each Tuesday evening prior to the Shabbat dinner, come and connect with existing and new special friends and volunteers to bake delicious challah for Shabbat.

-FCYA-Friendship Circle Young Adult
+Friendship Circle Young Adults

-The Friendship Circle Young Adult Division is a program for young adults with special needs.
+The Friendship Circle Young Adult (FCYA) Division is a program for young adults with disabilities.
 Judaic and social programs are arranged every other month, and participants are paired up with young adults from YJP(Young Jewish Professionals) Houston and other young adults from around Houston.
 The main goal is to help young adults with disabilities to participate in mainstream activities in the Jewish community and form friendships that will last a lifetime.